wangziqi2013/wangziqi2013.github.io/_posts/2020-05-21-Adaptive-Cache-Compression-for-High-Performance-Processors.markdown

 are divided into 32 8-byte segments, which can hold 4 uncompressed cache lines, but if some or all of them are compressed, up to 8 lines can be stored with any set in the best case.

+Tags are bound to data segments dynamically at run-time.
+Each cache tag contains two fields describing data: base and size.
+The base field points to one of the 32 segments as the starting segment of line data.
+The size field indicates the number of segments the line needs to take.
+Partial segments are always rounded up, and the compression algorithm is responsible to distinguish useful data from garbage from the last partially filled block.
+The tag also stores regular information, such as coherence states and address tag.